-Waterfowl HuntingThe refuge operates controlled goose and sandhill crane hunts, with ten blinds available on selected Wednesdays and weekends in November, December, and January.
+Waterfowl HuntingThe refuge operates controlled waterfowl and sandhill crane hunts, with ten blinds available on selected Wednesdays and weekends in November, December, and January.
 Wednesday hunts are filled by telephone reservation on a first call first served basis, on the Tuesday before the hunt day.
 Weekend hunts are determined by random computer drawing held in October.

 2016-17 waterfowl hunting information